 Japan is made up of buildings surrounding a courtyard.
 The entrance to the courtyard features a 5-story Japanese Pagoda.
 Several Japanese gardens and pools decorate the pavilion.
 In many of the pools, you will find colorful Koi Fish.

 It is home to the only remaining Mitsukoshi Department Store in the United States.

 You can’t haggle in Morocco, or at least I don’t think you can.
 Otherwise, this pavilion is laid out to look like a traditional Moroccan market.
 It is one of my favorite pavilions in the World Showcase.

 There are six shops in the pavilion, which you access through the various alleyways, selling gifts including leather, carpet & pottery.

-There are going to be big changes at the France Pavilion in 2020:
+There are going to be further big changes at the France Pavilion during 2020:

 The United Kingdom is designed to look like a traditional English village, which probably never really ever existed.
 There are some interesting gardens and several shops in the pavilion.
 In addition, there is usually some live bands entertaining guests.
 However, there is little to do in this pavilion apart from

-A Mary Poppins attraction has been confirmed to be opening in the United Kingdom.
+A future Mary Poppins attraction has been confirmed to be opening in the United Kingdom.

 The Canada pavilion is designed to remind guests of the Canadian outdoors.
 The landscaping is outstanding and includes a canyon, a waterfall, gardens and totem poles.